-“Our Errors” visuals and videos are meant to convey a certain conception of existence, one that is in perpetual motion.
+“Nos Erreurs” visuals, videos, and installations are meant to convey a certain conception of existence, one that is in perpetual motion.

-Besides my philosophical writings and think tank related activities, I produce visuals and moving images that have been screened at numerous art institutions and international festivals, such as the European Media Art festival, Artropolis Chicago, and LiveBox Berlin.
-My videos are a patchwork of pop culture, superflat imagery (cute and shallow) and postmodern critique supported by techno and house music samples.
+Besides my philosophical writings and think tank related activities, I produce visuals and moving images that have been screened at numerous art institutions and international festivals, such as the European Media Art festival (Osnabruck), Artropolis (Chicago), Images Contre Nature (Marseilles), and the Toronto Urban Film Festival.
+My videos are a patchwork of pop culture, superflat imagery (cute and shallow) and postmodern critique, supported by either repetitive or ambient music samples.

 In Humans and their Errors (L’Homme et ses Erreurs), I argue that we can only live through an ontological error, an act of wandering, and that we can only give meaning to our errors through aesthetics.
-All of my personal productions, artistic collaborations and curation projects (see the semiotics of video games) have in common the idea that every thought, emotion, and expression is ultimately an error in movement.
+All of my personal productions, artistic collaborations and curation projects (see for instance the semiotics of video games) have in common the idea that every thought, emotion, and expression is ultimately an error in movement.

 This dynamic should not be a cause of concern but of wonder and celebration.